wickyaswal/c-sharp-mysql-database-class/README.md

 ## How to use SimpleORM
 #### 1. First, create a new class.
 #### 2. Extend your class to the base class SimpleORM and set the following fields of the class in the constructor.
-#### 3. For using SimpleORM you must specify the fields of the table using getters and setters.
+#### 3. For using SimpleORM you must specify the fields of the (database)table using getters and setters.
 #### Example class :
 ```php
 class Person : SimpleORM